Day One on the Camino Inglés, La Coruña Arm ~ La Coruña to Sergude, 19.63 Km (12.2 Miles)

 Stay Left at the Abanca Building on day one of the La Coruña Arm of the Camino InglésStay Left at the Abanca Building

-After not quite a full kilometer from the obelisk, you leave the street, the N-550, to walk parallel to it on a walking plaza, following the ramp up.
-Come to a tattoo parlor in about 150 meters, shown below, and turn left, following the Camino blue sign.
+After not quite a full kilometer from the obelisk, you leave the street, the N-550, to walk parallel to it on a walking plaza on the right side, following the ramp up.
+Come to a tattoo parlor after about 150 meters, shown below, cross over to it and turn left, following the Camino blue sign.

 Turn Left at Tattoo Parlor on day one of the La Coruña Arm of the Camino InglésTurn Left at Tattoo Parlor on Day One of the La Coruña Arm of the Camino Inglés